KarelPeeters/HwLang/design/design.md

 * `()` for params and generics (which are really just params!)
 * `[]` for array indexing and literals
 * `<>` only for comparison operators, no generics! (simplifies parsing)
+* expression based wherever possible (eg. loops, if, ... are all expressions)

 ### Identifiers